EXP-code/EXP-container/Docker/README.md

 > base.
 This OS version deprecates system-wide `pip install`, but it
 > is allowed and used to provide Python support.
 The latest stable
 > Ubuntu release, 24.04, disallows it altogether.
 Recent images are
 > built with 24.04 using global `venv` as recommended by Canonical.
-To
-> use the older _original_ version, this, grab the `expbox_old` script
-> and the images tagged with `22`.

 > [!WARNING]
 > The previous EXP Docker images tagged with `latest` are now
-> deprecated.
-Images with the 22.04 release are still available in
+> linked to the `24` image.
+Images with the 22.04 release are still available
-> DockerHub, tagged as `22` and `latest` (for backward compatibility
+> in DockerHub, tagged as `22` but are not being updated.
+Please grab
-> with the original `expbox` script) but are not recommended.
-We are
-> distributing EXP builds with ones until the newer ones have been
-> thoroughly field tested.
-Please grab the latest version of `expbox`
+> the latest version of `expbox`
 > [here](https://github.com/EXP-code/EXP-container/blob/main/Docker/expbox)
 > to automatically get the latest image.